What is the role of a Secretary?

 - In the absence of a Membership Secretary, to take responsibility for the signing up of members and maintenance of membership lists.
 Updated membership lists can be submitted via email to the SRC by a currently listed Office Bearer at any time.

 The Secretary should: –

-- Make arrangements for club/society meetings, ensuring due notice is given to all members so they are aware of meetings.
+- Make arrangements for the club/society AGM, ensuring due notice is given to all members so they are aware of the AGM.

 - Give a report to the AGM on the past year’s activity.

 A circulated agenda for an Annual General Meeting should, for example, contain a list of all nominations for club/society positions which have been notified in writing to the incumbent Secretary.
-This information would then be circulated to the entirety of the club or societies membership.
-Time should also be provided for an officer bearers reports so all members of the club or society are involved with the running of the society
+This information would then be circulated to the entirety of the club or society’s membership prior to the meeting.
+Time should also be provided for Office Bearers’ reports, so that all members of the club or society are kept informed about, and involved with, the running of the club/society.